kyra-ohare/car-migo/README.md

 Visit http://localhost:8086/v1/health to ensure the server is running as expected.

-There is also a heartbeat to verify whether other services are up and healthy: http://localhost:8086/v1/heartbeat.
+There is also a heartbeat to verify whether other consumed services are up: http://localhost:8086/v1/heartbeat.

 Moreover, it will automatically open http://localhost:8087/home on your default browser. :tada: